InsNet: An Efficient, Flexible, and Performant Insertion-based Text Generation Model: The Model

+During training, given an \emph{insertion order} to generate a sequence, we can pre-compute the offset matrix.
+However, naively constructing the offset matrix with element-wise operations takes $O(n^2)$ complexity for each sequence, limiting the training efficiency.
+Therefore we design an efficient algorithm to construct the offset matrix.
+Assume the \emph{insertion order} is described in the form of absolute position \emph{permutation indices} (i.e., in the previous example, [0, 6, 2, 4, 1, 3, 5]), we design a matrix algorithm called \emph{offset compression} for our purpose.
+Figure~\ref{fig:offset_compression} illustrates the algorithm with our exemplar sentence.
 Specifically, we first convert the absolute position vector into a matrix by duplication.
-Then, the upper triangular elements are masked by ``infinity'' to remove their impact in relative position computation because the inserted token should not attend to future to-be-inserted tokens.
-In the third step, each element is replaced by its in-row low-to-high rank, \emph{i.e.} its absolute position when skipping the masked positions.
-In the last step, each row is baselined by the diagonal element to reflect the fact that the model is attending from the last inserted token to previous ones.
+Then, the upper triangular elements are masked by ``infinity'' to remove their impact in relative position computation because the inserting token should not attend to future to-be-inserted tokens.
+In the third step, each element is replaced by its in-row ranking \emph{i.e.} its absolute position skipping the masked positions.
+In the final step, each row is baselined by the diagonal element to reflect that the relative position is between the last inserted token (the diagonal element) and previously inserted ones.
+The algorithm can be efficiently executed as a series of fast matrix operations.

-Obviously, when the insertion order is from left-to-right, the resulting model is equivalent to the traditional auto-regressive language model with relative positional encoding.